 Restlessness is the epidemic infecting the wealthy.
 Too many commitments prevent them from leading a normal life.
 Because of their unavoidable social connections, they hardly find time for their family obligations.
 The young ones who need special care and attention are the ones who suffer the most.
 No wonder we are witnessing that most of their children tend to become delinquents as a result of excess of freedom and lack of parental control.

 Rebels Without a Cause?

-With little shared with satisfaction one can manage ones life well.
-With little social connections one can find time for ones family where one really belongs.
+With little shared with satisfaction, man can manage his life well.
+With little social connections, man can find time for his family where he really belongs.

 Recent surveys have found that the level of happiness between the very rich individuals on the Forbes 400 and the Maasai herdsman of East Africa is almost the same.
 Lottery winners return to their previous level of happiness after five years.
 Increases in income just don’t seem to make people happier–and most negative life experiences likewise have only a small impact on long-term satisfaction…